 Ms. Petrova has worked in Burkina Faso, Niger, Ghana, Guatemala, Peru, Zambia and Vietnam supporting USAID programming and previously worked in Guyana, Laos, Cambodia and Malaysia.

-Prior to joining the USAID, Ms. Petrova worked at Winrock International where she applied remotely sensed and geospatial technology to international development projects focusing primarily on agriculture, forestry and climate change sector.
+Prior to joining USAID, Ms. Petrova worked at Winrock International where she applied remotely sensed and geospatial technology to international development projects focusing primarily on agriculture, forestry, and climate change sectors.
 She brings experience in analyzing land cover and land use dynamics, climate mitigation and adaptation, forest carbon measurements and assessment, training and capacity building, and project implementation.

 Publications and Presentations

 - Does de Facto Community Forest Tenure Affect Forest Condition?
 Policy-relevant Baseline Findings From a Quasi-Experimental Evaluation of a Forest Carbon Mitigation Project in Zambia (co-author) – submitted to Forest Policy and Economics, 2016

 - Benchmark map of forest carbon stocks in tropical regions across three continents (co-author) – PNAS, 2011